DavidZWZ/Awesome-Deep-Research/README.md

   <img src="./Assets/DeepResearch.png" alt="DeepResearch Framework" width="80%" />
 </p>

 Whether you're a researcher, developer, or enthusiast, this repository is your gateway to exploring the fascinating intersection of artificial intelligence and autonomous agents.
 For a detailed analysis of the changing paradigm in information search, check out our position paper: **[From Web Search towards Agentic Deep Research: Incentivizing Search with Reasoning Agents](https://arxiv.org/abs/2506.18959)** 📄, which outlines existing domain trends and future directions.
+For researchers interested in the broader intersection of RAG and Reasoning, we also recommend exploring our comprehensive collection at **[Awesome-RAG-Reasoning](https://github.com/DavidZWZ/Awesome-RAG-Reasoning)** 🔥🔥🔥.

 ## Table of Contents
 - [🎯 Industry-leading products and solutions](#industry-leading-products)